The Center Conjecture for thick spherical buildings: The Center Conjecture

 Let $y_1,y_2\in K$ be 8-vertices adjacent to $x$, such that $y_1xy_2$ is a segment of type 878.
 Let $x'\in G\cdot x$ with $d(x,x')>\pihalf$.
 Then $d(x',y_i)\leq\arccos(-\frac{1}{2\sqrt{3}})$ and triangle comparison with the triangle $(x',y_1,y_2)$ implies that $d(x,x')\leq\arccos(-\frac{1}{3})$.

 Case 1: $d(x,x')=\arccos(-\frac{1}{3})$.
 If the segment $xx'$ is singular of type 76867, then Lemma~\ref{lem:E6_5sph} implies that the 6-vertex $\ora{xx'}$ has an antipode in $S$ or $\Si_{\ora{xx'}}\Si_x K$ contains an apartment.
 Either way, the link in $K$ of the 8-vertex $m(x,x')$ contains a wall, which is not possible by Lemma~\ref{lem:5sph8pt}.
-The case, where the segment $xx'$ has 2-dimensional simplicial convex hull $C$, follows as in the proof of Lemma~\ref{lem:6sph7pt}.
+The case, where the segment $xx'$ has 2-dimensional simplicial convex hull $C$, is dealt with as in the proof of Lemma~\ref{lem:6sph7pt} (Case 1).

 Case 2: $d(x,x')=\arccos(-\frac{1}{6})$.
 Let $C$ be the simplicial convex hull of the segment $xx'$.
-If $C$ is 2-dimensional, we argue as in the proof of Lemma~\ref{lem:6sph7pt}.
+If $C$ is 2-dimensional, we argue as in the proof of Lemma~\ref{lem:6sph7pt} (Case 2).

 If $C$ is 3-dimensional (see Section~\ref{sec:E8coxeter} for a description of $C$), there is an 8-vertex $m\in C$, such that the segments $mx$ and $mx'$ are of type 867 and $\angle_m(x,x')=\arccos(-\frac{3}{4})$. $C$ contains also 8-vertices $y_1,y_1'$ adjacent to $x,x'$ respectively.
 Let $y_2\in K$ be an 8-vertex adjacent to $x$ and such that $y_2xy_1$ is a segment of type 878.
 Define $y_2'$ analogously.
 Then the angle $\angle_m(x,y_2')$ is of type 6727 (compare with $\Si_m C'$ in Section~\ref{sec:E8coxeter}).
 This implies that $d(x,y_2')=\arccos(-\frac{1}{2\sqrt{3}})$.